Advertiser Disclosure

 Why Freelancers Use Online Payment Apps To Accept Payment

-Many online payment platforms also have project management and accounting software functionality, allowing freelancers to do things like send estimates, track project completion, and reconcile payments.
+Many online payment platforms also have project management and accounting software functionality, allowing freelancers to send estimates, track project completion, and reconcile payments.

-Below are our top software picks for getting paid as a freelancer.
-These freelance payment methods offer invoicing and online payments with reasonable fees and pay-per-use service.
-The best freelancer payment apps also have added features like recurring billing, estimates, and automated payment reminders.
+The best freelancer payment apps offer invoicing and online payments with reasonable fees and pay-per-use service.
+The best apps also have added features like recurring billing, estimates, and automated payment reminders.

 How The Best Freelance Payment Options Compare